Stylback/home-server/README.md

 ## License and usage

-- Any resource I link to, cite or otherwise refer to are subject to their respective licenses.
+- Any resource I link, cite or otherwise refer to are subject to their respective licenses.
 - Any image used is my own and are subject to All Rights Reserved.
 - Everything else in this project is licensed under the terms of the [MIT license](https://mit-license.org/).